anhinga/julia-flux-drafts/arxiv-1606-09470-section3/dictionary-experiments/README.md

 `Params` and `Grads` live here: https://github.com/FluxML/Zygote.jl/blob/master/src/compiler/interface.jl

-Looking at our two examples, we see that Params and Grads.params are non-informative in both case, but Grads.grads has information for our Dict example and does not have information for our PersistentHashMap example:
+Looking at our two examples, we see that Params and Grads.params are non-informative in both cases, but Grads.grads has information for our Dict example and does not have information for our PersistentHashMap example:

 ```julia